Configuration Reference¶

 index |

-rebuild / verify, -i/--index-path, -p/--projects-root, -j/--json |
+status / rebuild / verify / gc, -i/--index-path, -p/--projects-root, -j/--json |

 Maintain the persistent agent artifact index.
-Defaults are ~/.sase/agent_artifact_index.sqlite and ~/.sase/projects; verify exits non-zero when the index diverges from source artifacts. |
+Defaults are ~/.sase/agent_artifact_index.sqlite and ~/.sase/projects; status performs a lightweight visible-inbox check without scanning source artifacts, verify exits non-zero when the index diverges from source artifacts, and gc rebuilds the index from source artifacts and replaces the dismissed projection. |

 names |